hsgubert/cassandra_migrations/README.md

 # Acknowledgements

-This gem is built upon the [cql-rb](https://github.com/iconara/cql-rb) gem, and I thank Theo for doing an awesome job working on this gem for us.
+This gem is built upon the official [Ruby Driver for Apache Cassandra](https://github.com/datastax/ruby-driver) by DataStax.
+Which supersedes the [cql-rb](https://github.com/iconara/cql-rb) gem (thank you Theo for doing an awesome job).